jembi/openhim-config-datim4u/README.md

 * The /tls folder of the openhim DATIM mediator will need to be updated with its proper cert and key file and a ca file for the Global IL.
 * The CSD channel's route will need to be updated to point to the Global IL.
+* The mapping mediator will need to be configured with the location of the ILR.

 Building the package
 --------------------